 Vitamin rich: Ghee is rich is vitamin A, D, E and K which are vital for a healthy immune system, bones, brain, heart healthy and blood clotting.

-Improves vitamin absorption: Ghee aids the absorption of fat-soluble vitamins and minerals from other foods.
+May improve vitamin absorption: Ghee may aid the absorption of fat-soluble vitamins and minerals from other foods.
 This has been a problem before in very low-fat diets.

-Aids digestive health: Ghee helps heal and restore the integrity of the gut lining.
-It reduces inflammation, has anti-viral properties and has been shown to be beneficial for sufferers of ulcerative colitis and Crohn’s disease.
+Aids digestive health: Ghee may help heal and restore the integrity of the gut lining.
+It supposedly reduces inflammation, has anti-viral properties and has been shown to be beneficial for sufferers of ulcerative colitis and Crohn’s disease.

 There are benefits to making your own ghee as the better quality butter you use, the more nutritious it will be.
 And we all know that Ireland produces the best butter, don’t we?

 Learn here how to make Ghee!

 - Bring the butter to boil in a medium sized, heavy saucepan.